humu2009/TinyGLRenderer/README.md

 TinyGLRenderer
 ==============

 TinyGLRenderer is an experimental renderer for [Three.js](https://github.com/mrdoob/three.js) 3D graphic library.
-It utilize [TinyGL.js](https://github.com/humu2009/tinygl.js), which implements a subset of OpenGL 1.1 API, for transform, lighting and primitive reaterization.
+It utilize [TinyGL.js](https://github.com/humu2009/tinygl.js), which implements a subset of OpenGL 1.1 API, for transform, lighting and primitive rasterization.
+The aim of this project is to make an optional render backend for Three.js that works with or without WebGL, as well as providing a benchmark for testing TinyGL.js.

 Usage
 -----